 Since the selection itself is biased, inaccuracies are likely to occur and results cannot be generalized to larger populations.
 As a result, intercepts aren’t the best ways to measure accurately customer satisfaction, even though they are superior to other methodologies when it comes to collecting accurate customer feedback.

-While intercept are usually performed in order to improve customer experience, answering a series of questions while standing in the middle of a mall is not always comfortable.
+While intercepts are usually performed in order to improve customer experience, answering a series of questions while standing in the middle of a mall is not always comfortable.

 While intercepts can’t replace a traditional survey, they can still provide a lot of value if done right.
 The main reason why they not more popular is their high cost.
 Face-to-face interview surveys are typically more expensive than paper-and-pencil questionnaire surveys as well as online surveys, whether sent out by email or performed through social media by firms like POTLOC.